RedisBloom/RedisBloom/docs/commands/cf.insert.md

 ## Return value

-@array-reply of @integer-reply - where "1" means the item has been inserted to the filter, and "-1" means that the item was not inserted because the filter is full.
+@array-reply of @integer-reply - where "1" means the item has been successfully inserted to the filter, and "-1" means that the item was not inserted because the filter is full.

 @error-reply on error (invalid arguments, wrong key type, etc.)